Irash-Perera/RPAL-Project/README.md

 ## Setup

-Before running the `run_parser.py` script, please follow these setup instructions:
+Before running the scripts, please follow these setup instructions:

 1. Clone this repository to your local machine.